Women Lead Climate Finance Justice in Tanzania: From Barriers to Transformative Action

 How they moved from symbolic participation to political power

-At the systemic level, women’s participation in climate governance is no longer tokenistic.
-WATED has influenced debates on gender and climate in government agencies and designated authorities- including the Office of the Vice President (VPO), the National Environment Management Council (NEMC)—and contributed to shaping a Gender Action Plan that integrates climate justice into environmental regulation.
-Women leaders are now recognized not only as “project beneficiaries” but as rights-holders and decision-makers in climate finance conversations.
+At the systemic level, women's participation in climate governance is no longer tokenistic.
+WATED has influenced debates on gender and climate in government agencies and designated authorities, including the Office of the Vice President (VPO) and the National Environment Management Council (NEMC), and contributed to shaping a Gender Action Plan that integrates climate justice into environmental regulation.
+Women leaders are now recognized not only as "project beneficiaries" but as rights-holders and decision-makers in climate finance conversations.

-The Climate Finance Café created political space for direct engagement between women’s rights organizations and national institutions like the Vice President’s Office and TAMISEMI.
-These interactions fostered accountability and policy reflection while recognising the critical role women play in climate action.
+The Climate Financing Café created political space for direct engagement between women's rights organizations and national institutions like the Vice President's Office and TAMISEMI.
+These interactions fostered accountability and policy reflection while recognizing the critical role women play in climate action.

 Community-level impacts are also becoming more visible.
 Women are increasingly being included, though not yet at the scale needed, and there are clear signs of progress.
 Climate-financed projects through mechanisms such as the GCF, Adaptation Fund and GEF show a growing awareness of, and commitment to, women's inclusion.
 Working through broad coalitions has enabled progress on women's tenure security and access to land for collective livelihood initiatives.
 While conversations around energy justice are not yet widespread, there is growing attention to energy access through clean cooking solutions and to building resilience to climate shocks.
 These are areas where engagement with energy justice and sustainability is beginning to take shape.

-The visibility of grassroots-led solutions has challenged finance flows, proving that women’s initiatives, rooted in care for land, ecosystems, and future generations, deliver more equitable and sustainable results than externally imposed projects.
-As WATED we see that more work is still needed.
+Women's confidence to speak in policy spaces has grown; they are no longer just recipients, but leaders deciding how resources reach their communities.
+The visibility of grassroots-led solutions has challenged finance flows, proving that women's initiatives, rooted in care for land, ecosystems, and future generations, deliver more equitable and sustainable results than externally imposed projects.
+At WATED, we see that more work is still needed.
 We have yet to achieve the desired results, as we believe change is a process.

 Why there is no climate justice without women